WolframResearch/WolframClientForPython/docs/intro.rst

 The Wolfram Client Library is structured in sub-modules all located in :mod:`wolframclient`:

 * :mod:`~wolframclient.evaluation` provides convenient methods to evaluate Wolfram Language expressions directly from Python.
-There are many ways to evaluate code including: evaluation by a local kernel, direct evaluation by a Wolfram Cloud, public or private, calling deployed API.
+There are many ways to evaluate code including: evaluation by a local kernel, direct evaluation by a public or private Wolfram Cloud, calling deployed API.

-* :mod:`~wolframclient.serializers` provides serialization methods to various formats such as string `InputForm` and binary `WXF` format.
+* :mod:`~wolframclient.serializers` provides serialization methods to various formats such as string :wl:`InputForm` and binary `WXF` format.

 * :mod:`~wolframclient.deserializers` contains a parser for `WXF`.

-* :mod:`~wolframclient.language` provides builder of Python objects representing Wolfram Language symbols and functions.
+* :mod:`~wolframclient.language` provides Python representation of Wolfram Language symbols and functions.

 * :mod:`~wolframclient.exception` regroups the exceptions and errors that the library may raise.